-When it comes to dealing with sin of any kind, I think it’s important to remember what Jesus said to the Pharisees when they brought Him a woman caught in adultery: “Let any one of you who is without sin be the first to throw a stone at her” (John 8:7).
+When it comes to dealing with sin of any kind, I think it’s important to remember what Jesus said to the Pharisees when they brought Him a woman caught in adultery.
+“Let any one of you who is without sin be the first to throw a stone at her” (John 8:7).
 In other words, we all fall short.
 Jesus showed her mercy rather than condemnation.
-But we also need to remember what Jesus then said to the woman: “Go now and leave your life of sin” (John 8:11).
+But we also need to remember what Jesus said to the woman after that.
+“Go now and leave your life of sin” (John 8:11).
 He modeled for us the perfect balance of grace and truth.
 And that’s the spirit in which I want to take a look at this article about the word homosexual in the Bible.

 A Historical Examination